European shares fall as tension grows after Russian jet downed

 Travel information firm ForwardKeys said new flight bookings to Paris, one of the world's most visited cities, fell by more than a quarter in the week following attacks there on Nov.
 13 that killed 130 people.

-Shares in budget airline easyJet (EZJ.L), British Airways owner IAG (ICAG.L), InterContinental Hotels Group (IHG.L), cruise operator Carnival (CCL.L) and tour operator TUI (TUIT.L) were down 1.6 to 3.2 percent.
+Shares in budget airline easyJet, British Airways owner IAG, InterContinental Hotels Group, cruise operator Carnival and tour operator TUI were down 1.6 to 3.2 percent.